? ? ?

 I am happy, ya idiot, came Cadence’s thought as she sniffled.

 Eventually, Cadence cried herself to sleep.
 Her exhaustion passed to Olive and Jericho who turned in for the night too.
-Maria bounced around excitedly for another half an hour before she curled up to sleep too.
+Maria bounced around excitedly for another half an hour before she curled up to sleep in the end.
 Werner and Atienna, however, lingered side-by-side.

 Glancing at Werner, Atienna asked first, “What’s really going on Shion…?”